Early Pregnancy Bleeding: Everything you Need to Know

 At Materna Healthcare, we bridge the gap between your positive pregnancy test and your first OB appointment.
 If you experience spotting, we can:

-- Perform an early ultrasound to check for fetal heartbeat and rule out ectopic pregnancy
+- Perform an early ultrasound to check for fetal heartbeat, gestational sac, fetal pole, and yolk sac, and rule out ectopic pregnancy

-- Order bloodwork to monitor your hormone levels (like hCG and progesterone)
+- Order bloodwork to monitor your hormone levels (like hCG and progesterone), check your bloodtype and monitor progesterone levels

 - Provide supportive care for nausea, hydration, or anxiety during the wait